mdillon3/mdillon3.github.io/README.md

 # Megan Dillon

 ## About Me
 I am a second year PhD student in the genetics program at NC State University.
-I am interested in conservation genetics, and I am currently studying the genetics of dogs living around the Chernobyl Nuclear Power Plant.
+I am interested in conservation genetics, and I am currently studying dogs living around the Chernobyl Nuclear Power Plant.